 - 1. Title 15 U.S.C. § 626A(i) as in effect on January 1, 2021 exempts sums received under the Paycheck Protection Program of loan forgiveness as included in § 304(b), 276(a) and 276(b) of the Consolidated Incentive Act of 2021, Public Law 116-260. - 2.
 Section 277 of the Consolidated Appropriations Act concerning the tax treatment of certain emergency financial aid grants to students. - 3.
 Section 278 of the Consolidated Appropriations Act concerning the clarification of the tax treatment of certain loan forgiveness and other business financial assistance.
-Section 278 includes exemptions for Paycheck

-Protection Program loan forgiveness under section 1109(d)(2)(d) of the CARES Act, Economic Injury Disaster Loan grants also known as EIDL Grants from the Small Business Administration under section 1110(c) of the Cares Act and section 331 of the Hard-Hit Small Businesses, Nonprofits and Venues Act, Subsidies for certain SBA loan payments described in Section 1112(c) of the Cares Act and Grants for Shuttered Venue Operators under Section 324 of the Hard-Hit Small Businesses, Nonprofits and Venues Act.

-4. Payments received under the Coronavirus Food Assistance Program described in 7 C.F.R.
+Section 278 includes exemptions for Paycheck Protection Program loan forgiveness under section 1109(d)(2)(d) of the CARES Act, Economic Injury Disaster Loan grants also known as EIDL Grants from the Small Business Administration under section 1110(c) of the Cares Act and section 331 of the Hard-Hit Small Businesses, Nonprofits and Venues Act, Subsidies for certain SBA loan payments described in Section 1112(c) of the Cares Act and Grants for Shuttered Venue Operators under Section 324 of the Hard-Hit Small Businesses, Nonprofits and Venues Act. - 4.
+Payments received under the Coronavirus Food Assistance Program described in 7 C.F.R.
 Part 9 as it existed on January 19, 2021.

 Expenses related to the exclusion of income under Act 248 of 2021 are deductible.
 Income exempted under Act 248 of 2021 and Act 95 of 2020 must be added back in the calculation of net operating loss as required by Arkansas Code Annotated 26-51-427(2).
+Act 248 also includes language that any successor programs to the PPP loan forgiveness program will also be exempt and related expenses are also deductible.
+Therefore, and PPL loan forgiveness under the ARPA Act will also be exempt from Arkansas income tax and related expenses will be allowed as deductions.

 There are a number of federal and state financial assistance programs that are not exempt from Arkansas income taxes.
-Among the assistance programs that are not exempt are any government assistance programs included in the American Rescue Plan Act (ARPA) such as;
+Among the assistance programs that are not exempt are several government assistance programs included in the American Rescue Plan Act (ARPA) such as;

-- 1.the Restaurant Revitalization Fund Grants. - 2.
-Rural Health Care and Development Grants, USDA loan subsidies, - 3.EIDL Grants under ARPA, - 4.PPP loan forgiveness under ARPA, - 5.
+- 1. the Restaurant Revitalization Fund Grants, - 2.
+Rural Health Care and Development Grants, - 3.
+USDA Grants and Loan Subsidies, - 4.
+EIDL Grants under ARPA, - 5.
 Emergency Rental Assistance under ARPA and the Consolidated Appropriations Act, - 6.
-Arkansas Ready for Business Grants and - 7.any other federal, state or local financial assistance program not specifically exempted by Arkansas law.
+Aviation Manufacturing Job Protection Grants, - 7.
+Airline and Airline Contractor Extended Payroll Support Program, - 8.
+Arkansas Ready for Business Grants and - 9. any other federal, state or local financial assistance program not specifically exempted by Arkansas law.